ArborealAudio/OmniAmp/manual/Gamma.md

 ![Guitar.png](./Guitar.png)

+Four different, custom amp models.

-A classically-voiced guitar amp with a modest, clean-to-crunch default channel, and a more aggressive and bright Boost channel.
-The guitar mode in Gamma was designed with indie, jazz, or moderate rock tones in mind.
+- **GammaRay** is a classically-voiced guitar amp with a modest, clean-to-crunch default channel, and a more aggressive and bright Boost channel.
+Great for indie or moderate rock tones.

+- **Sunbeam** is a cleaner amp with thick low-end and very clear upper mids.
+Works great for clean tones or mellower overdriven tones.

+- **Moonbeam** is a darker amp with less headroom and heavier distortion, good for metal or heavier rock rhythm tones.

+- **XRay** an aggressive, midrange-focused amp that bridges the gap between **GammaRay** and **Moonbeam**.
+Has a fair amount of distortion and cuts through quite well.

 ### II.
 Bass

 ![Bass.png](./Bass.png)

-A robust bass amp that's rather clean by default, but gets pretty crunchy with Boost turned on.
-The tone stack is voiced to scoop a fair amount of mids and pushes the top end a bit to highlight the picking.
+Three custom bass amp models:

+- **Cobalt:** a modern-sounding, full-voiced bass amp that doesn't spare an ounce of low-end.

+- **Emerald** a more modest, modern amp with more headroom than **Cobalt**.

+- **Quartz** a vintage-sounding amp with a dampened low-end and punchier hi-mids.

 ### III.
 Channel

 ![Channel.png](./Channel.png)

-The catch-all mode that can be used on anything.
-Functioning like a channel strip, its tone controls are neutrally-voiced at 12 o'clock, and its saturation stages are bypassed at 0, so you're only doing the processing that you need.
+Here, you can use Gamma like a channel strip.
+The tone controls are neutrally-voiced at 12 o'clock, and its saturation stages are bypassed at 0, so you're only doing the processing that you need.

-Each mode has custom-made settings for most of the effects, calibrated to sound best for each mode.
+Additionally, the filters change their response depending on the amount of gain applied, so deep cuts are more surgical, and low boosts are broader.

+There are two modes:

+- **Modern:** here the Preamp stage produces symmetric distortion, and the filters are a bit more precise in their rolloff.
+The Power Amp stage has a sharper knee but is cleaner below the saturation point.

+- **Vintage:** the Preamp stage uses more tube-like asymmetric saturation, the filters are broader, and the Power Amp digs into the signal earlier but has a gentler overall knee.

 ## Amp Controls

-### Opto

-An opto-style compressor, and Gamma's namesake (the Greek character 𝜸 or "gamma" is commonly used as a coefficient to denote photons), inspired by but in no way modelled after one of the earlier Boss compressor pedals.

-All you *really* need to know is that the higher the knob goes = more compression.
-At 0 it's fully bypassed.

-In the vein of opto compressors, the attack and release times are highly dependent on the signal and the amount of gain reduction being applied.
-Essentially, with small amounts of gain reduction, the attack and release are slower, with the attack being as high as 50ms, and the release approaching 1 second.
-With greater amounts of gain reduction, the attack time increases and so does the release, up to 5ms and 50ms respectively.

-This results in a very colorful compression, and it's also frequency-dependent.
-The sidechain is calibrated based on the mode, but with the general pattern of gently filtering the low- and high-end.
-For the sake of simplicity, just know that the sidechains have been tailored to sound good for whichever mode you're using.

-Lastly, in Guitar or Bass mode, the compressor imparts a high-midrange boost to aid in the plucky, punchy effect the compression gives.

-### Pedal
+### Overdrive

 This *is* modelled after a classic distortion pedal (it's not the Tube Screamer, don't you have enough of those?)
 It's the MXR Distortion+!